 CareNet is a pilot program that has been started to help low-income Lucas County residents obtain health insurance.

 To be eligible, you must be a resident of Lucas County for at least six months, have no other health insurance and be

 ineligible for Medicare, Medicaid, and other government insurance programs, and make no more than twice the household

-the South Side Community Health Center, 732 South Avenue.
-Applications are also available at: ProMedica Health System at
+five.
+Applications are available at: ProMedica Health System at

 2150 W. Central, and the Toledo-Lucas County Health Department Clinics at: 635 N. Erie or 330 Oak Terrace Boulevard.